dblatcher/adventure-game/README.md

 * EndingScreen (optional) - A Vue component for a custom ending screen - if present, this will be used by the App instead of the DefaultEndingScreen
 * minigames (optional) - An object containing any Vue components that will be used as minigames.

 In addition, the gameIndex can be used to import any custom stylesheets to change the look of the App and its interfaces.
-For example, the tasteful colour scheme and font combination for test-game is defined in /games/test-game/custom.scss. .css and [.scss](https://sass-lang.com/documentation/syntax) are supported.
+For example, the tasteful colour scheme and font combination for test-game is defined in /games/test-game/custom.scss. .css and [.scss](https://sass-lang.com/documentation/syntax) files are supported.

 ### What's in a game?
 In a point-and-click adventure game, the user uses the interface to issue commands to the character they control.
 Usually, the user has to solve puzzles and/or progress the story by figuring out the right commands.